elmnt/stringer/readme.md

 ### Some helpful notes:
 - I use Codekit to manage this project, so I've included my config file in the repo.
 - The [mmenu](http://mmenu.frebsite.nl "mmenu") system is very flexible, and loaded with options.
-I've included a few additional files to show left vs. right alignment, and to demonstrate the overall structure your site/app should maintain for it to work.
+I've included a few additional files to show left vs. right alignment, and to demonstrate the overall structure you should maintain for it to work.
-- I'm using an apache .shtml file format for includes, as per the practice at my agency, but you could easily convert to the template style of your own choosing.
-- See the style guide for some basic markup elements.

 ### Changelog